 Dear Collaborators,

-Solar activity has increased slightly since the last message.
-The largest
+Solar activity has increased slightly in the last 24 hours.

 See http://www.SolarMonitor.org for images and